cozmo14047/cozmo-app/README.md

 # Things to do
 Make live camera stream: not sure how to do yet
-Add controlls to move cozmo: not sure what the buttons should look like yet
+Add controlls to move cozmo: not sure what the buttons should look like yet change the sounds to cozmos actual sounds: i dont have the sounds so canot do this